induktio/thinker/Details.md

 From the menu options it is also possible to choose the random map style from larger or smaller continents.
 Note that this has only significant impact if the ocean coverage is at least average, since at low levels all generated maps will tend towards pangaea layouts.

 All landmarks that are placed on random maps can also be configured from `thinker.ini`.
 Nessus Canyon is available but disabled by default.
-When new map generator is enabled, `modified_landmarks` option replaces the default Monsoon Jungle landmark with multiple smaller jungles dispersed across the equator area.
+When new map generator is enabled, `modified_landmarks` option replaces the default Monsoon Jungle landmark with multiple smaller jungles dispersed across the equator area, and Borehole Cluster is also expanded to four tiles.
 Planet rainfall level will determine how many jungle tiles are placed.

-When playing on smaller maps, it might make more sense to disable some additional landmarks, as otherwise the maps might appear cluttered.
+When playing on smaller maps, it might make more sense to disable some additional landmarks, as otherwise the map generator may skip placing some landmarks due to not having enough space.

 The new map generator is entirely different from the vanilla version, so it does not parse the variables specified in `alphax.txt` WorldBuilder section.
 Only in limited cases, such as fungus placement, WorldBuilder variables might be used by the game engine when the new map generator is enabled.